New Evangelization Television: Programming

 NET TV airs many hours of original programming every week.
 In addition to Currents News, original programs produced by the network include Mysteries of the Church, hosted by Tim Moriarty; All Things Catholic, hosted by Joe Estevez; City of Churches, hosted by Anthony Mangano; Breaking Bread, hosted by Msgr.
 Jamie Gigantiello; In the Arena, hosted by Msgr.
 Kieran Harrington; On the Block, hosted by Ed Wilkinson; and Reel Faith, hosted by David DiCerto and Steven D. Greydanus.

 The network also provides live news coverage of major events, including Papal trips abroad, and live Masses from St. James Cathedral Basilica in Brooklyn.

 Leadership

 Craig Tubiolo is the Director of Programming and Production for NET TV and has directed and produced award-winning films and TV shows.

 Vito Formica is the Executive Director of News Content & Development for DeSales Media Group and works closely with the editorial team at NET on news coverage.

 William Maier is the Chief Operating Officer for DeSales Media Group.

-Related Media Outlets
+Related media outlets

 NET TV is one of several Catholic news outlets owned and operated by DeSales Media Group.

 The Tablet has been publishing news and opinion in the Diocese of Brooklyn since 1908.

 Nuestra Voz is a Spanish-language newspaper and website serving Brooklyn and Queens.